AntoineBellemare/plant_sonification/README.md

 This project involves the sonification of various plant species.
 The electrophysiological data of the plants are recorded over different periods and then converted into musical structures.
 Each plant's unique bio-signals are captured, processed, and transformed into sound, allowing us to hear the "music" created by these living organisms.

-## Captations
+## Captations ⚡️

-The following list outlines the plants studied during Spring 2024.
+🌿 Plants studied during Spring 2024 🌿

 1. **Acer rubrum**